Policy

 Relevant Legislation includes:

-This policy applies to all continuing, research (contingent funded), fixed-term, and eligible casual staff members.
+This policy applies to all continuing, research (contingent funded), fixed-term, and eligible casual employees.
 Any exceptions are detailed in the relevant procedure.

-This policy has been agreed between the University and the Academic and Professional Staff Consultative Committees in accordance with clause 50.2 of the Enterprise Agreement, which states:
+This policy has been agreed between the University and the Academic and Professional Staff Consultative Committees in accordance with the Enterprise Agreement, which states:

 Where a policy contains procedures that detail how a staff member can access leave entitlements, changes to the policy will be subject to agreement with the relevant staff consultative committee(s).